 Thoracotomy.
-This is a type of surgery.
-For it, the doctor opens your chest to remove a larger piece of tissue from the tumor or the entire tumor.
+This is a type of surgery in which the doctor opens your chest to remove a larger piece of tissue from the tumor or the entire tumor.
 This procedure is often the best way to make a correct diagnosis of mesothelioma.

 Laparotomy.
-This is a type of surgery.
-For it, the doctor opens your abdomen to remove a larger piece of tissue from the tumor or the entire tumor.
+This is a type of surgery in which the doctor opens your abdomen to remove a larger piece of tissue from the tumor or the entire tumor.

 Thoracentesis, pericardiocentesis, and paracentesis.
 These procedures use a long, hollow needle inserted through the skin to remove fluid from the chest, from the sac around the heart, or from the abdomen, respectively.